lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

   <tbody>
     <tr>
       <td>Happy Meal</td>
-      <td>Cheese Burger, French Fries, Coca</td>
+      <td>Cheese Burger, French Fries, Coca Cola</td>
     </tr>
     <tr>
       <td>Best Of Big Mac</td>
-      <td>Big Mac, French Fries, Coca</td>
+      <td>Big Mac, French Fries, Coca Cola</td>
     </tr>
     <tr>
       <td>Best Of Royal Cheese</td>
-      <td>Royal Cheese, Potatoes, Sprite</td>
+      <td>Royal Cheese, Salad, Sprite</td>
     </tr>
   </tbody>
 </table>

 You may want to store these meals in another constant.
-Don't try to pre-compute the calories for each meal, just store which dishes compose a meal.
-How are can you represent the dishes of the meal?
+Note: don't try to pre-compute the calories for each meal, just store the dishes that make up the meal.
+How do you think you could represent the dishes in each meal?

 Enhance your method `#calories_counter` so that you can calculate calories by running: